 The business models used to bring many of the aforementioned trends to fruition evolve as quickly as the technologies themselves and make the point that iteration and innovation go hand in hand.
 Below are brief descriptions of a few representative emerging business model types, provided with the intention of providing context for the primary content of this Plan, at the time of its publication, and with the understanding that additional models will develop, and may warrant additional consideration, in the future.

-Shift from private vehicle ownership to subscription based usage
+Shift from private vehicle ownership to subscription-based usage

 Shared/subscription use of vehicles was first seen in car share models, followed by shared bikes and scooters.
 Car sharing services had been experiencing a decline in use, but have recently been increasing in popularity, due to hesitancy to share spaces (in Transit or TNCs), during the Covid-19 pandemic.
 TNCs, like Uber or Lyft, also create opportunities for individuals to share use of their private vehicles.
 Once fully Autonomous Vehicles (AV) penetrate the market and achieve public acceptance, there may be possibilities to subscribe to use of an AV, rather than owning one privately.